DaveSkender/Stock.Indicators/docs/_indicators/Sma.md

     .GetRsi(..);
 ```

-:warning: In most cases, fewer elements are returned when using chaining because unusable warmup period `null` values must be removed.
+:warning: **Warning:** in most cases, fewer elements are returned when using chaining because unusable warmup period `null` values must be removed.